thechawla225/FinencepeerTask/README.md

-# FinencepeerTask
+# Ankit Chawla 18BCE0830

-## I was unable to upload the demo video on google drive link shared, I have shared the public drive link to the video in the form here is the link: https://drive.google.com/file/d/1LNPxmftj0yXtDEArdRkpbS2mmPreFLoq/view?usp=sharing
+## I was unable to upload the demo video on google drive link shared, I have shared the public drive link to the video in the form and here is the link: https://drive.google.com/file/d/1LNPxmftj0yXtDEArdRkpbS2mmPreFLoq/view?usp=sharing

 ## The following assumptions have been made about the json file that user will upload:
 - File is in json format